Our graduates find work in public and private sector organisations in a range of jobs.

 - Nuffield Health

-- Pharmaceutical and biotechnology companies – eg Catalent Pharma Solutions and Glaxosmithcline
+- Pharmaceutical and biotechnology companies - for example, Catalent Pharma Solutions and Glaxosmithcline

-- County Councils – eg Cornwall County Council
+- County Councils - for example, Cornwall County Council

-- Business sector – eg Lloyds Bank, Lush Cosmetics, Dyson.
+- Business sector - for example, Lloyds Bank, Lush Cosmetics, Dyson.

 Approximately one third of graduates go on to further study or research for a PhD.
 Courses and research areas pursued by recent graduates include: